 Why We Chose It: Manage how much you spend on your home purchase by selecting value-first home plans from this modular home manufacturer that designs and builds in 32 states.

-Livable and practical plans start at 832 square feet but range up to 2,000 square feet or more
+Livable and practical plans start at under 600 square feet and range up to well over 2,000 square feet

 A visual design tool helps you decide where and how to splurge on optional finishes and features

 If you’re shopping for an economical home but don’t want to sacrifice options, consider the portfolio of brands that are part of Commodore Corporation.
 This modular home manufacturer conglomerate operates a network of factories that build and deliver homes in more than 32 states.
 You can shop for a basic bungalow of just 600 square feet or find a more expansive home for a growing family that spans up to 4,000 square feet.

 Brands like Manorwest Homes, Pennwest Homes, R-Anell Homes, MidCountry Homes, and Commodore of Pennsylvania provide value-focused designs for home shoppers in the East Coast, Southeast, and Midwest regions.
 You can check out all of these modular home manufacturer’s floor plans from the central search tool on Commodore’s website.

 Quality building materials and processes are standard, but you can also upgrade your home as far as your budget allows with optional finishes.
 To help visualize the impact of upgraded selections, Commodore offers a virtual design tool, referred to as the inHouse Experience.
 Savvy shoppers can use this tool to see which options will give them the biggest bang for their buck.

 Why We Chose It: Taking modular design to the max, Method Homes offers a portfolio of modern dwellings that can be expanded to suit your lifestyle needs.
 A focus on sustainable elements and modern design makes these homes stand out.